 After creating this community, as well as crafting a unique hashtag that every micro-influencer can use across their social media channels when posting about your brand, remember to engage with them too.
 Customers like to see when the brand actually supports their ambassadors by actively commenting on their posts with uplifting compliments and supportive words.

-A micro-influencer community will create an organic buzz around your brand - something that people will want to tap into and become part of.
+An ambassador community will create an organic buzz around your brand - something that people will want to tap into and become part of.
 You’ll notice more interest from customers and fans looking to join your community once you give it a name and make it part of your brand family.

 2. Step Up Your Brand Message

 In most cases, uninspiring brand missions or messages can prevent a micro-influencer campaign from being successful.
-If you’re not passionate about what you do, imagine how tricky it must be for your influencers to convey authentic passion for the services or products you sell.
+If you’re not passionate about what you do, imagine how tricky it must be for your ambassadors to convey authentic passion for the services or products you sell.

 Instead of trying to sell a product, sell a brand story that will speak to your target audience’s interests instead.
-Influencers have a strong connection with their followers, so if you’re able to provide them with a brand story that will enhance that connection, you’ll likely gain more fans and potential new customers.
+Brand ambassadors have a strong connection with their followers, so if you’re able to provide them with a brand story that will enhance that connection, you’ll likely gain more fans and potential new customers.

 3. Don’t Mute the Bad Stuff

-Customers value and trust authenticity, so they’d prefer to hear what an influencer’s full experience of a service or product was instead of some disingenuous, polished story.
+Customers value and trust authenticity, so they’d prefer to hear what an ambassador's full experience of a service or product was instead of some disingenuous, polished story.
 Ultimately, this entails mixing the likes with the dislikes.

-A customer won’t know that they like an element of your product or service that an influencer didn’t like if they never heard about it in the first place, so give them the chance to learn about it all.
+A customer won’t know that they like an element of your product or service that an ambassador didn’t like if they never heard about it in the first place, so give them the chance to learn about it all.
 It will increase both your customer base and overall consumer trust in your brand.

 The best part is that you’ll receive regular feedback on your product or service, for free.
 If you actively use that feedback to better your brand, customers will love that they played a part in that improvement, only making them more loyal to you.